Jimmy Weldon: Television acting

 In 1948, Weldon (and Webster Webfoot) moved to Duncan, Oklahoma, where they performed on another 250-watt AM station, KRHD, for two more years.
 The big 50,000-watt radio station WFAA in Dallas, Texas, recruited Webster and Weldon as entertainers, and Webster became a real person on television on April 4, 1950, on The Webster Webfoot Show, produced locally by station WFAA-TV.

 They moved to California on September 5, 1952, joining KCOP-TV, Channel 13, in Hollywood and continued their television careers.
 During an appearance at a middle school in Brentwood, Jeff Chandler and Randolph Scott collected the tickets from the children and parents who came to see the show.
 These two movie stars made Weldon feel very lucky indeed when they commented, "Our children think more of little Webster than they do OUR movie careers."
 Also, Ralph Edwards was there, and he later gave Webster and Weldon the positions as co-hosts of a new children's game show titled Funny Boners, a junior version of his famous Truth or Consequences radio and television shows, which aired on ABC.

 In 1956, Weldon and Webster moved to Fresno, California, which began a career in the San Joaquin Valley at KFRE-TV, Channel 12.
 This was interrupted, however, when NBC executives called them to New York to replace Shari Lewis on the Hi, Mom show on NBC flagship station, WRCA-TV, Channel 4.

 In 1959, Channel 13 in Hollywood once again became their television home.

 In 1961, Weldon and Webster were called back to the San Joaquin Valley.
 They continued performing their show on KJEO-TV, Channel 47, in Fresno, California, throughout the 1960s.
 During this time, Weldon and Webster also did TV shows in Salinas and Bakersfield, California, flying their airplane from city to city for those shows.

 Voice acting and other work

-It was thanks to Webster's voice that he earned the voice-over for the Hanna-Barbera cartoon character, Yakky Doodle.
-Many of the odd animal sounds were also performed by Weldon.
-He also was the voice of Solomon Grundy on Hanna-Barbera's series Challenge of the Super Friends.
-Jimmy has also made numerous television appearances in acting on shows such as Dragnet, Alfred Hitchcock Presents, The Waltons, Dallas, and Diff'rent Strokes.
+It was thanks to Webster's voice that Weldon earned the voice-over for the Hanna-Barbera cartoon character, Yakky Doodle.
+He also was the voice of Solomon Grundy on Hanna-Barbera's series Challenge of the Superfriends, and made appearances in acting on shows such as Dragnet, Alfred Hitchcock Presents, The Waltons, Dallas, and Diff'rent Strokes.

-Weldon has also played some supporting characters on the popular radio drama Adventures in Odyssey and in classic serials and TV series.
-He is currently a member of the Premiere Speakers Bureau.
+Weldon also played some supporting characters on the popular radio drama Adventures in Odyssey, and was a member of the Premiere Speakers Bureau.

+Death

+Weldon died at an assisted living residence in Paso Robles, California, on July 6, 2023, at the age of 99.